 With the above examples, it is easy to see how one could lose ten to twenty seconds here and there.
 Over the course of the marathon these seconds soon add up to minutes.

-The goal is to take the same line that the course is measured on.
+So remember, the goal is to take the same line that the course is measured on.
 Plot your heading after coming out of each corner.
 Aim for the apex of the next curve.
-It is important to focus and stay relaxed as you traverse from, side to side.